Computing HF^ by factoring mapping classes: Computing (with) type A invariants

 \subsection{A computer computation}

-We conclude by describing a computer computation of $\HFa$ of the Poincar\'e homology sphere.
-For this, we will use a particular class of handlebodies: \begin{definition} Let $\PMC$ be a pointed matched circle.
+We conclude by describing a computer computation of $\HFa$ of the Poincar\'e homology sphere, via an open book decomposition.
+For this, we will use a particular class of handlebodies, useful for studying open books: \begin{definition} Let $\PMC$ be a pointed matched circle.
 The \emph{self-gluing handlebody of $\PMC$}, denoted $\HB_{sg}(\PMC)$, \glsit{$\HB_{sg}(\PMC)$} is the handlebody corresponding to a bordered Heegaard diagram $\HD_{sg}(\PMC)$ obtained from the standard Heegaard diagram for the identity map of $\PMC$ by deleting the arc $\mathbf{z}$ and placing a basepoint on one of the two sides. \end{definition} See the lower right of Figure~\ref{fig:self-gluing-hb} for the case when $\PMC$ is the genus $1$ pointed matched circle.
 Also, observe that $\bdy\HB_{sg}(\PMC)=(-\PMC)\#\PMC$.

 Of course, $\HB_{sg}(\PMC)$ can be obtained from the split handlebody of genus $g$ by doing a sequence of arc-slides.
 Suppose $\PMC$ is the pointed matched circle of genus $1$.
 Then we can get $\HB_{sg}(\PMC)$ from the split genus $2$ handlebody by performing $8$ handleslides.
 Numbering the points along the boundary from $1$ to $8$, we perform the handleslides: 5 over 4; 2 over 1; 3 over 2; 4 over 3; 2 over 1; 6 over 5; 7 over 6; 2 over 3.
 See Figure~\ref{fig:self-gluing-hb}.
 In Section~\ref{sec:find-slides}, we explain how to find this sequence of handleslides.